NielsAI/hearthgym/README.md

 This repository requires Python 3.12.2.
 The repository is tested on Windows 11.

+More documentation can be found via the website: <a href="https://sites.google.com/view/hearthgym">[HearthGym](https://sites.google.com/view/hearthgym)</a>.

 # Setup
 Before you can run the Hearthstone environment, you need to install the `fireplace` package.
 The `fireplace` package is a Python implementation of the Hearthstone game.
 The package is not available on PyPI, so you need to install it from the source.
 The package is included in this repository as a submodule.
 To install the package, run the following commands:
 ```bash